UWPRG/MOLSIM/Homeworks/Homework_w03/Miwa.md

 | 4       | 2     | 8            | 1            | 6.373         | 35.492 |
 | 8       | 2     | 4            | 1            | 4.105         | 32.841 |

+I would recommend the 4 walkers with 2 nodes, 8 ranks/walker, and 1 thread/rank.
+This had by far the most ns/day othre than the very last option.
+It's possible the very last option might be better depending on the conditions though.
+Since they use the same number of nodes it might be worth trying either of them.